ktorio/ktor-documentation/topics/client-auth.md

 ### Clearing cached tokens

-To clear cached credentials for a single provider, use the `clearToken()` function:
+To clear cached credentials for a single provider, use the `.clearToken()` function:

 ```kotlin
 val provider = client.authProvider<BasicAuthProvider>()
 provider?.clearToken()
 ```

-To clear cached tokens across all authentication providers that support cache clearing, use the `clearAuthTokens()`
+To clear cached tokens across all authentication providers that support cache clearing, use the `.clearAuthTokens()`
 function:

 ```kotlin